ITA to PR Timeline: What to Expect After Your Express Entry Invitation

 Security documents:

-- Police clearances from every country where you have lived for 6+ months since age 18
+- Police clearances from every country where you lived for 6+ months in a row during the last 10 years (not before age 18)

 Financial documents: